Omphemetse08/Module_4_OMPMAR491_BCL2401_Group1E_Omphemetse_Marole_JSL04/README.md

 # The challenges

-# When i first run my code to the console there was error that said the is a file that is not found, but i manage to get help from my peers to solve the problem now my code is working.
+# When i first run my code to the console there was error that said there is a file that is not found, but i manage to get help from my peers to solve the problem now my code is working.